masonomara/docket/docs/00-specs/07-knowledge-base.md

 The Durable Object makes two parallel Vectorize queries with the same embedding.
 Results inject into the system prompt alongside Clio Schema:

 - `retrieveKBContext(query, jurisdiction, practiceType, firmSize)` → Vectorize with compound filter for Shared KB chunks
-- `retrieveOrgContext(query, orgId)` → Vectorize (filter `{ org_id }`) for firm-specific Org Context chunks
+- `retrieveOrgContext(query, orgId)` → Vectorize (filter `{ type: "org", org_id }`) for firm-specific Org Context chunks

 KB filtering uses org settings (jurisdiction, practiceType, firmSize) passed via ChannelMessage.
-General content (Clio workflows, etc.) always included.
-Org Context inherits org settings on upload.
+General content and federal jurisdiction always included.
+Org Context is filtered by `org_id` only.

+**Vector Type Separation:** All vectors include a `type` field (`"kb"` or `"org"`) to prevent cross-contamination when filtering on fields that may not exist on all vectors.

+**Graceful Degradation:** Each org setting is optional.
+KB query always includes `general` + `federal`, then adds filters for each setting that exists.
+An org with only `practiceType` set gets general + federal + matching practice type content.

 **Configuration:**